Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 That is more than 60 years ago.
 My grandparents would barely remember the last time the Crown exercised that kind of control in Canada.
 The modern system has run for a lifetime on the assumption that the Crown assents, signs, appears, notifies, smiles politely, and does not treat itself as an independent policy actor.

-So the clean modern statement is not "Royal Assent has never been withheld in Canada."

-The clean statement is stranger:

-The powers existed, were used historically, became politically obsolete, and remain embedded in a constitutional structure that now depends heavily on convention.
+The historical record supports a stranger modern statement: the powers existed, were used, became politically obsolete, and remain embedded in a constitutional structure that now depends heavily on convention.

 That is code.